 SuperStar shuttle is advertised as offering a dedicated welcome service and transportation between your hotel and the airport.
 It is offered only at MCO, and not at Sanford Orlando Airport.
 Otherwise, there are two essential things to know about the shuttle…

 Second, the service is really just an airport shuttle to get you to/from your Universal Orlando Resort hotel.
-If you’re used to Disney’s Magical Express, you’ve maybe been spoiled by luggage delivery services over the years.
+If you’re remembering the old Disney’s Magical Express service, you were maybe been spoiled by luggage delivery services over the years.
 The Universal shuttle does not include any sort of luggage pickup or delivery.
 You retrieve your luggage, they just drive you to the hotel.

 Booking the Universal Orlando SuperStar Shuttle